Ithaca Health Alliance: IHA staff

 A combination of resources between the IHA and funders has made it possible to employ three staff members, who receive a modest but certified "living wage" and IHA membership as a benefit of employment.
-The office manager is responsible for the distribution of grants, communication with members, area officials, and business people.
-The outreach coordinator works to educate the community about the IHA and the Free Clinic, with a mandate to assess the needs of the community regarding health programs.
-The clinic coordinator facilitates care during Ithaca Free Clinic sessions, and trains and coordinates volunteers.
+The executive director is responsible for the distribution of grants, communication with members, area officials, and business people.
+The outreach and volunteer manager works to educate the community about the IHA and the Free Clinic, with a mandate to assess the needs of the community regarding health programs and train volunteers.
+The clinic manager facilitates care during Ithaca Free Clinic sessions and coordinates provider volunteers, as well as assists with training for volunteers.

 The Ithaca Free Clinic

 With the opening of the Ithaca Free Clinic (IFC) in January, 2006, the IHA fulfilled one of its earliest dreams by making free care available to uninsured residents.
 In doing so, Ithaca has joined the ranks of generally much larger cities in the U.S. Financed through membership savings from 1997 to the Free Clinic's inception, members continue to support the IFC, as do donations from the wider community.
 The IHA has also received competitive grants that have allowed for better-supported and expanded Free Clinic services.